code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

   pip install -e .

 Following the instructions above will automatically install the python packages that NOS-T depends on to run.
-These can otherwise be found in the `requirements file <https://github.com/code-lab-org/nost-tools/blob/main/docs/requirements.txt>`__.
+These package dependencies can otherwise be found in the `requirements file <https://github.com/code-lab-org/nost-tools/blob/main/docs/requirements.txt>`__.

 NOS-T System description